mikecamara/software-engineer-blog/content/blog/donkey-car/index.md

 ![Raspberry Pi Imager](./button-rp.png "Raspberry Pi Imager")

-And make sure that the servo motor switcher is in the correct position
+And make sure that the servo motor switcher is in the correct position, what worked for me was switching to the right as you can see below.

 ![Raspberry Pi Imager](./servo-switcher.png "Raspberry Pi Imager")